The Professional Negligence Law Review: Mexico

 Civil liability may be entirely regulated by the contract between the parties, except for liability for damage caused by gross negligence.
 The parties may stipulate in the contract a set penalty (in the form of compensation) whenever certain contractual obligations are not met as set out in the contract and are, therefore, breached.49 Therefore, Mexican law permits limitation of liability clauses.
 These clauses are normally valid, unless bad intent is found, which could render the clause null and void.

-In a moral damage claim, in determining the amount of the monetary compensation, the judge takes into account the nature of the injury, the degree of responsibility and the economic situation of the offender and the victim, as well as other circumstances of the case.
+In a moral damages claim, in determining the amount of the monetary compensation, the judge takes into account the nature of the injury, the degree of responsibility and the economic situation of the offender and the victim, as well as other circumstances of the case.

 Although, under Mexican law, damages have traditionally been limited to compensatory damages, in a tort case decided by the Mexican Supreme Court in 2013 (the Mayan Palace case) moral damages were awarded to compensate a victim for the 'damage so suffered'.
-The Supreme Court noted that moral damage redress must be fair and sufficient to compensate the victim.
+The Supreme Court noted that redress for moral damage must be fair and sufficient to compensate the victim.
 Likewise, the judgment provided that damage redress should be sufficient to be 'dissuasive', to prevent further damage.
 This ruling has been construed by some practitioners as an implicit recognition of Mexican courts' ability to award 'punitive' damages when necessary.

 Under a binding judicial precedent, issued on April 2017 by the First Chamber of the Mexican Supreme Court, limiting liability by fixing a monetary cap implies unfair compensation of damage.
 Thus, judges should quantify damages fairly, on a case-by-case basis.52